-Best camera for wildlife photography
+The best camera for wildlife photography

 Wildlife cameras for beginners(opens in new tab)

-While Panasonic has brought out a few new cameras in this particular wheelhouse, namely the FZ2000 and the FZ1000 II, we reckon this is the optimal buy for relatively newbie sports shooters.
+While Panasonic has brought out a few new cameras in this particular wheelhouse, namely the FZ2000 and the FZ1000 II, we reckon this is the optimal buy for relatively newbie wildlife shooters.
 Still widely available, the Panasonic Lumix FZ1000 offers an amazing level of functionality for its price, with an impressive 16x optical zoom lens that delivers the goods, even if the maximum aperture does fall pretty sharply once you push the zoom beyond 170mm.

-Best wildlife camera traps
+Best wildlife trail cameras(opens in new tab)

 Sometimes it’s not possible to wait for your subject to come to you, which is where a trail camera comes in.
 These tough cameras are activated by a subject’s movement (and even body heat), allowing you to be tucked up in bed and leave the camera to do the hard work for you.
 Our top pick is the Bushnell Core DS No Glow.

 Unlike the Bushnell Core DS No Glow, the Solar Dark from Spypoint doesn’t solely rely on battery power.
-As the name suggests, it can be solar powered to extend its life out in the field.
-Alternatively it can also draw power from either a rechargeable Lithium ion battery or 6 AA batteries.
+As the name suggests, it can be solar-powered to extend its life out in the field.
+Alternatively, it can also draw power from either a rechargeable Lithium-ion battery or 6 AA batteries.

 Best wildlife cameras for enthusiasts(opens in new tab)

 While the traditional 45-point phase-detect AF system is good, it’s when you use the rear screen that it really shines thanks to the inclusion of Canon’s excellent Dual Pixel AF technology.
-Married to this is a polished touchscreen interface that’s really intuitive and a battery life that’s good for an incredibly 1,300 shots.
-Try doing that with a mirrorless camera.
+Married to this is a polished touchscreen interface that’s really intuitive and has a battery life that’s good for 1,300 shots.

 Read our full Canon EOS 90D review (opens in new tab)(opens in new tab)